milandr/mdr1986x-JFlash/README.md

 Also, in `GDB SEGGER J-Link Debugging → Startup`, you should select `Load Symbols and Executable → Load Executable → Use file:`, and add the name of [raw binary file](http://gnuarmeclipse.github.io/plugins/features/#extra-build-steps).
+If you select ELF file to load, the script will try to convert it into raw binary using `arm-none-eabi-objcopy`.

 ![screenshot](doc/pic/README_02.png)